welchsoft/BandWagon/README.md

 4. returns results based on ticketmaster listings

 5. user can login using spotify accaunt and generate a playlist, based on the ticket master results.

+6. user can select to buy tickets on any result to be redirected the relevent website.

+primarily responsible for the content of g-maps-dom.js, the related buttons in index.html.